 Calvin Klein is a globally recognised fashion house of American origins.
 It was launched in the year 1968 by Calvin Klein, the renowned fashion designer.
 It dealt in designing and producing clothing, fragrances, accessories and home furnishings.

-The company is a subsidiary of its parent company PVH and has its headquarters base in Midtown Manhattan in the United States.
+The company is a subsidiary of its parent company PVH and has its headquarters based in Midtown Manhattan in the United States.
 Calvin Klein is a minimalistic brand with its target audience ranging from high-income group to middle-income group of people.
 Its brand equity is excellent because of high-profile marketing policies.
 It faces stiff competition from numerous groups and some of its chief competitors are as follows-

 - Ralph Lauren